aio-libs/aiopg/docs/index.rst

 Authors and License
 -------------------

-The ``aiozmq`` package is initially written by Nikolay Kim, now maintained by Andrew Svetlov.
+The ``aiopg`` package is written by Andrew Svetlov.
 It's BSD licensed and freely available.

 Feel free to improve this package and send a pull request to GitHub_.